Dalmatioon8/AutoGrade/README.md

 GPL-3.0 — use it, learn from it, contribute to it.
 Just don't close-source it and sell it as your own thing.

----

-Want me to adjust anything or add a usage/quickstart section once you have the CLI or API figured out?